Kenji87/magia-arcana/docs/index.md

 ![Screenshot](img/Combo1.gif)

-Hundreds of combos available to discover, each with different results!
+Hundreds of combos available to discover, each with different results! experiment, adapt and create your own playstyle.